-With the 35km and 66km setting off at 06.00am and the 13km, 30m minutes later, the route took the racers, a mixture of serious runners and keen amateurs, down to the deserted Wai Chek Beach along the abandoned back road.
+With the 35km and 66km setting off at 06.00 and the 13km, 30m minutes later, the Ultra Trail route took the racers, a mixture of serious runners and keen amateurs, down to the deserted Wai Chek Beach along the abandoned back road.
 The 13km group, by far the biggest, looped back from there to the finish at the school.

-The 35km and 66km participants, meanwhile, headed off into the forest to emerge at Kheeri Phet waterfall.
+The 35km and 66km Ultra Trail participants, meanwhile, headed off into the forest to emerge at Kheeri Phet waterfall.
 From there, the two races followed the road into the back of Salak Phet and then disappeared into the interior of the east coast of the island.
-The 66km group hit the main road back at Than Mayom waterfall, the 35km group a little further down and all continued onto the Salak Khok mangrove walkaway.

 Just click on the images to enlarge and then scroll through using the arrows.
 Click the image again to close.